 The Michigan ACE Women’s Network is a proud sponsor of Equal Pay Day.
 Equal Pay Day was originated in Michigan by the Michigan Pay Equity Network and adopted by the National Committee on Pay Equity (NCPE) in 1996 as a public awareness event to illustrate the gap between men’s and women’s wages.

-Pictured above are faculty and staff members from Lansing Community College, wearing red in support of EPD.
+Pictured below are faculty and staff members from Lansing Community College, wearing red in support of 2016 EPD.

 Below is a group, including MI-ACE board members Linda Logan, Deb Bloom, MaryLee Davis and state chair Lynette Findley, attending the 2016 EPD rally at the Capitol in Lansing.